moov-io/watchman/docs/ingest.md

 menubar: docs-menu
 ---

-## File Dataset Ingestion
+## Custom File Dataset Ingestion

-Watchman has a `POST /v2/ingest/{fileType}` endpoint allows you to upload CSV files containing entity data (e.g., businesses or persons) for ingestion.
+Extend Watchman's capabilities by ingesting your own datasets.
+The `POST /v2/ingest/{fileType}` endpoint enables seamless upload and processing of CSV files containing entity data (e.g., businesses or persons).
-The endpoint processes the file based on a predefined schema defined in the Watchman YAML configuration and returns a JSON response with the parsed entities.
-The parsed entities are included in Watchman's memory for search, but kept as a separate list.
-Callers must specify a entity type matching the `fileType`.
+Watchman parses the file according to your configured schema and integrates the entities into its search index as a dedicated list, maintaining separation from standard watchlists.

 ### Path Parameters